-Given the very recent FDA approval of obeticholic acid, no coverage policies were available at the time of this report.
-This section will be updated as coverage policies become available.
+Given the very recent FDA approval of obeticholic acid, very few coverage policies were available at the time of this report.
+Harvard Pilgrim Health Care offers a coverage policy which can be found in Appendix I. This section will be updated as coverage policies become available.